California Unemployment Benefits

 - Saturday – 2:00 AM to 8:00 PM

-You could avail services such as opening new claims, certifying for continued benefits, updating your address & phone number and receive important notifications.
-You could also view, request and print your copy of form 1099G for up to the past five years.
+Applicants could avail services such as opening new claims, certifying for continued benefits, updating the address and phone number and receiving important notifications.
+Applicants can also view, request and print a copy of form 1099G for up to the past five years.

-You may also file claims for unemployment benefits through a phone call in California.
-Call from Monday to Friday from 8:00 AM to 12 noon, on the following numbers as per your language choice:
+Applicants can also file claims for unemployment benefits through a phone call in California.
+They can call from Monday to Friday from 8:00 AM to 12 noon, on the following unemployment contact number as per their language choice:

 - English – 1-800-300-5616